 Rennie Street Thornbury –

-The project takes it’s cue from the form of the ‘lean-to’ common to homes of this era, in which service rooms and open verandah spaces are located at the rear under a skillion roof addition pitched down low and leant against an east west gable roof line.
+The project takes it’s cue from the lean-to form common to homes of this era, in which service rooms and open verandah spaces are located at the rear under a skillion roof addition pitched down low and leant against an east west gable roof line.

-The new ‘lean-to’ addition stretches across the block from western boundary to eastern access pathway allowing for a new articulated northern elevation punctuated by two twin ‘apertures’ that face the garden.
+The new ‘lean-to’ addition stretches across the block from western boundary to eastern access pathway allowing for a new articulated northern elevation.

-Rennie Street House is deliberately small addition that is confidential to both street and neighbourhood, yet a highly personalised alteration arranged with care for its inhabitants.
+Rennie Street is a highly personalised alteration arranged with care for its inhabitants.